 Even if you are shopping in this price range, don’t compromise on quality.
 Products like the Nomad from Strong Hand Tools, for example, can provide much value for many years, despite having a relatively low price tag.

-The working surfaces of benches at this price point are, generally speaking, smaller than benches over $1,000.
+The working surfaces of welding tables at this price point are, generally speaking, smaller than tables over $1,000.

 Work Counter Accessories